mremreozan/JAVA-and-Python/Python/Python Projects/The Human Resources System/Readme.txt

-  We’ll start modeling an HR system.
+  I am modeling an HR system.
 The example will demonstrate the use of inheritance and how derived classes can provide a concrete implementation of the base class interface.

   The HR system needs to process payroll for the company’s employees, but there are different